WPManageNinja/paymattic-docs/docs/donation-and-product-fields/how-to-add-tabular-product-item-fields-in-wordpress-with-paymattic.md

 If you do not have any existing forms, read these [Create a Form from Scratch](/form-editor/how-to-create-a-form-from-scratch-with-paymattic) or [Create a Form using Templates](/form-editor/simple-form-templates) documentation.

-For example, I choose an existing form to show the whole process.
+For example, here we choose an existing form to show the whole process.

 ![Open Form Editor](/images/donation-and-product-fields/how-to-add-tabular-product-item-fields-in-wordpress-with-paymattic/Open-desired-form-3-scaled.webp)